freenas/freenas-docs/userguide/storage.rst

 replacing a failed drive.

 First, make sure that a passphrase has been set using the instructions in :ref:`Managing Encrypted Pools` **before** attempting to replace the failed drive.
-Then, follow the steps 1 and 2 as described above.
-During step 3, there will be a prompt to input and confirm the passphrase for the pool.
-Enter this information then click the :guilabel:`Replace Disk` button.
-Wait until the resilvering is complete.
+Then, follow steps 1 and 2 as described above.
+During step 3, there will be a prompt to enter and confirm the passphrase for the pool.
+Enter this information, then click :guilabel:`Replace Disk`.
+Wait until resilvering is complete.

 Next, restore the encryption keys to the pool.
 **If the following additional steps are not performed before the next